Updated November 22, 2021

-Not being able to travel this year has definitely reminded me exactly how much it means to my life and to my general happiness.
-It makes me so thankful that I’ve been able to travel and even though it doesn’t feel like it will happen again, I am so thankful that I will be able travel again in the future.
-I’ve spent a lot of time this year looking back on past trips and thought I would write about the top 5 places that I am so thankful to have visited in the past.
+Not being able to travel in 2020, had definitely reminded me exactly how much it means to my life and to my general happiness.
+I was very thankful to start traveling again in 2021 and I look forward to all the future trips and hopefully more international travel starting in 2022.
+In 2020 I spent a lot of time looking back on past trips and thought I would write about the top 5 places that I am so thankful to have visited in the past.

 1. Hawaii – For as long as I remember I have wanted to visit Hawaii.
 Not sure if it was just my love for warm weather and the beach or if watching that episode of the Brady Bunch (one of my favorite shows as a kid) where they went to Hawaii that made me dream of going there.
 It seemed so far away and I never in a million years thought I’d be able to get there.
 Back in 2011, I spent a week visiting Maui and Oahu and fell in love, it definitely lived up to expectations, in fact it surpassed my expectations.
 To this day it is still the most beautiful place I have ever been.
 I am so thankful to have seen the beautiful beaches, to visit Pearl Harbor, to see the sunrise on top of Haleakala, to attend a luau and snorkel with so many colorful fish.
 I have a few more years, so hopefully covid-19 will be a distant memory so I can return to Hawaii for my 50th birthday and spend some time visiting the other islands.